Filip Cabinet: Achievements

-In May 2018, the First House program 2 is started, exclusively for civil servants who have at least one year worked in state institutions.
-About 5,000 public servants could conclude such contracts this year, as the state has proposed to allocate 20 million lei for this program.
-The aim of the program is to motivate young people to work in budgetary institutions.
+In May 2018, the First House programme 2 is started, exclusively for civil servants who have at least one year worked in state institutions.
+About 5,000 public servants could conclude such contracts this year, as the state has proposed to allocate 20 million lei for this programme.
+The aim of the programme is to motivate young people to work in budgetary institutions.

-Later in July 2018, the First House Program is expanding to make it more accessible to families with more children.
+Later in July 2018, the First House Programme is expanding to make it more accessible to families with more children.
 The "First Home" 3 project assume the gradual offsetting from the state budget of the mortgage loan, from 10 to 100%, depending on the number of children in the family.